Arcanum I — Le Bateleur (The Magician)

 Symbolic Elements

 The Marseille Bateleur stands behind a low table.
-On the table sit his instruments: discs, dice, a knife, a cup, a small bag.
-These are not the four suit symbols of the Minor Arcana (though interpreters have often mapped them onto wands, cups, swords, and pentacles).
+On it: discs, dice, a knife, a cup, a small bag.
+Not the four suit symbols of the Minor Arcana (though interpreters have mapped them onto wands, cups, swords, and pentacles).
 They are the tools of a street performer — a bateleur is a juggler, a mountebank, a prestidigitator.
 The card's title carries a note of disreputability.
 The Magician is not a priest or a king.
-He is a performer, and his art looks, to the uninitiated, like a trick.
+He is a performer.
+His art looks, to the uninitiated, like a trick.

 His right hand holds a rod — raised, pointing upward.
 His left hand holds a golden ball or disc — lowered, pointing toward the earth.
 The posture mirrors the Hermetic axiom: as above, so below.
 He is the living enactment of the analogical method.